 When arriving in Le Conquet from Brest, take the first street on the after the roundabout.
 After 30 m, turn left again and park in the large car park (leave compulsory blue badge in car window available in local shops).
 The sundial is fixed very high on the façade of the town hall overlooking the parking lot.

 Le Conquet is fortunate to have a specialist in sundials among its inhabitants.
 Pierre Labat made it his passion.
 Not only did he calculate many of them, but he also studied all the sundials in Brittany to the point of being the co-author of a book that describes them all.
-It was therefore only natural that the municipality approached him when it decided to install one to adorn the town hall.
+So it was only natural that the municipality turned to him when it decided in 2019 to install one to adorn the town hall.

 The engraver is Mickael Loïg Theotec, from Châteauneuf du Faou